Black Community & Parkinson’s

 Research

-Limited research recruitment efforts, financial burdens to participate, social factors of health such as residential location, and valid feelings of mistrust towards researchers and physicians stemming from historical discriminatory and harmful research practices have all contributed to the exclusion of the Black community in research.
+Black and African American people have been historically excluded from research and recruitment efforts.
+Financial burdens to participate, social factors including geographic location, and feelings of mistrust towards researchers and physicians stemming from a history of discriminatory and harmful practices have all contributed to the exclusion from research.

 Building A Support Team

-Living with a chronic disease can be overwhelming, and finding the support you deserve can take time.
+Living with a progressive disease can be overwhelming, and finding the support you deserve can take time.
 Remember that emotional well-being is individual to each person.
 Give yourself the opportunity to try different things as you find the wellness routine that works for you.

-Do not underestimate the impact of a strong support network for you and your care partner.
-Choosing to disclose a PD diagnosis with your loved ones can be challenging, let alone discussing your experiences with the disease in detail.
+Telling family and friends about your PD diagnosis can be challenging, let alone sharing details about your symptoms and treatment plan.
 It is normal to have hesitations about opening up.
 However, sharing your feelings with your family and friends can provide opportunities for connection, comfort, understanding and support.

 Making an Impact

-View our two-part series “Parkinson's Disease and the African American Community,” hosted in 2022.
-These events explored the myths associated with Parkinson’s in the Black community, discussed available treatments and the role faith and spirituality play.
+- View our two-part series Parkinson's Disease and the African American Community.
+These videos explore the myths associated with PD in the Black community, available treatments and the role faith and spirituality.

 Looked Over, Left Behind: Black Americans Face Gaps in Parkinson’s Care